anastasiya-masalava/TechX/README.md

-TechX team
+TechX team;

-Data Science Boot Camp Project
+Data Science Boot Camp Project;

-Georgia Institute of Technology
+Georgia Institute of Technology.

 Collaborators:

-Zhixian Liding
+Zhixian Liding;

-Anastasiya Masalava
+Anastasiya Masalava;

-Tejas Shah
+Tejas Shah;

-Karthik Kundurthy
+Karthik Kundurthy.

 Overview of the project:
 Our project will be a database web application that will provide access to information about Tech companies in the United States,